-Sometimes the frictions are tectonic in scope: progressive clashing with conservative, religious with secular, and the like --- conflicts that are all too familiar in this day and age.
-We aerospace lawyers work in a professional realm of smaller scope but considerable importance.
-In a country of 330 million there were, in 2018, just 633,000 pilots.
+Sometimes the frictions are tectonic in scope: progressive clashing with conservative, religious with secular, for instance --- conflicts that are all too familiar in this day and age.
+We aerospace lawyers work in a professional realm of smaller scope but vital importance.
+In a country of 330 million there were, in 2018, just 633,000 licensed pilots.
 That's less than 2/10's of 1 percent of the total population.
-The percentage of lawyer pilots --- those of us with a love of flight, the technical skill to pilot an aircraft, and the training to use the legal system to protect and advance our market segment --- is much smaller still.
+The percentage of "lawyer pilots" --- those of us with a love of flight, the technical skill to pilot an aircraft, and the training to use the legal system to protect and advance our market segment --- is much smaller still.

 Our most senior member and an LPBA founder told me that one of the founding precepts underlying our association was to train a cadre of lawyers to represent general aviation.
 His career, and the six-decade long duration of the association that he nurtured along the way, are testament to how well that founding principle has been honored throughout LPBA's history.